 - Wash, cut, and prep all the vegetables, then start assembling them by arranging the first layer of "turkey feathers" along the outer edge of the platter (I recommend using a large circle plate or platter).

 - Continue layering the rest of your vegetables in a "rainbow formation" (or half circles) on your platter, surrounding the "turkey body" (aka your vegetable dip).
+Add in olives in any half circle on your turkey or as a filler.
 Be sure to slightly overlap each layer of vegetables so that it looks like turkey feathers.

 - Continue until you have used up all your vegetables and serve!